luke-bowers/pastetime/README.md

 Welcome to the official community and support repository for [Pastetime](https://www.pastetime.com/), your developer-friendly suite for timestamp, timezone, and business days calculations.

+> **Note:** This repository is for issues, feature requests, and docs only—there is no code in this repo.

 ## 🚀 What is Pastetime?

 Pastetime is a collection of free, fast, and privacy-focused tools for: